khanhlearnin12/codecheckerror/readme.md

 # C/C++ Code Checker GUI 🚀

-A modern Qt6-based Graphical User Interface (GUI) tool that integrates `clang-tidy` and `cppcheck` to help you perform static code analysis and find errors in your C/C++ source code easily.
+A modern Qt6-based Graphical User Interface (GUI) tool that integrates `clang-tidy`,`cppcheck`and `flawfinder` to help you perform static code analysis and find errors in your C/C++ source code easily.

 ## 🛠 Prerequisites